Statement on British Values

 The Rule of Law

-The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
-Our school has ‘Golden Rules’, which are deeply embedded in our work every day.
+The importance of laws whether they are those that govern the class, the School or the country, are consistently reinforced.
+Our School has ‘Golden Behaviour Rules: Be Ready, Be Respectful and Be Safe’, which are deeply embedded in our work every day.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

-Respect is one of our core values.
+Respect is one of our core behaviour rules.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All stakeholders treat each other with respect.
-Our ‘mindest values’ and curriculum drivers all encourage and encompass respect.
+Our ‘mindset values’ and curriculum drivers all encourage and encompass respect.

 Tolerance of Those With Different Faiths And Beliefs